picfouine/mbus-esphome/README.md

 The Mbus protocol does not tell you the exact semantics of the values it returns.
 E.g.: if it returns two temperatures (temperature of out-flow, and temperature of in-flow) it merely indicates that both values are temperatures with a certain unit and multiplier, but not which one is the in-flow or the out-flow.
 The integration assumes that the meter consistently returns its sensor values in the same order.
 That is why the sensor configuration requires an index to map it to a returned value.

 My experience with this is limited to a single type of meter so far: the Kamstrup heat meter, type 303WA02DB.
-If other meters behave differently, changes are required.
+If other meters behave differently, changes are required (but I highly doubt this will be the case).

 ### Example YAML

+This YAML is not complete.
+It also requires things like ota, wifi, api etc.
+It is merely intended to show the parts relevant for this integration.
 ```
 esp32:
   board: esp32dev